 For reasons that should be relatively obvious, it tends to be exponentially easier to get your plants started indoors before moving them outside.
 Even in the best possible instances, you have absolutely no control whatsoever over what happens outdoors, meaning that to germinate seeds and start things off from scratch outside can be inherently risky.
 It’s therefore always advisable to start things off indoors and to ensure your seedlings/starter plants are strong enough before taking them outside.
 And of course, starting things off indoors eliminates the likelihood of birds eating your seedlings away to nothing.

 A quick point but an important point nonetheless, it is crucial that you choose wisely when it comes to the actual strain of cannabis you decide to go with.
 The reason being that if you happen to live in a region where the weather has a tendency to be unpredictable and occasionally harsh, it really doesn’t make sense to try your hand with an extremely delicate and fragile strain – go for something more robust.
+Use a reliable seed bank that offer a range of strains, we have over 100 different breeders available here.

 Time it Wisely